 - Monitoring: Each OVW Program Specialist has the responsibility to track grantee's progress and compliance both financially and programmatically.
 Narrative data supports OVW in monitoring how funds were spent. - Understanding Numerical Data: The narrative data grantees provide can give context and story to the numerical data reported.
-Narrative fields can be used to explain an increase or a decrease in a certain Financial Assistance for Victims Program-funded activity, or a staff vacancy.
+Narrative fields can be used to explain an increase or a decrease in a certain Tribal Financial Assistance Program-funded activity, or a staff vacancy.
 This can also allow VAWA MEI to identify possible misunderstandings in the numerical data and provide support and technical assistance. - Biennial Report to Congress: OVW is required by statute to report to Congress on the use of VAWA funds.
 These reports to Congress include both aggregate numbers and highlights from narrative data.
 Quotes from narrative data help tell the story behind the numbers.
-These quotes can highlight successes, difficulties, barriers to providing services, and needs for policy and legislation.
+These quotes can highlight successes, difficulties, barriers to providing services, and needs for policy and legislation. - 1.
+Report on your Tribal Financial Assistance Program grant goals, objectives, and activities as of the end of the current reporting period.

-1. Report on the status of your Financial Assistance for Victims Program grant goals and objectives as of the end of the current reporting period.
 This question is required.

-Briefly report on the status of the goals and objectives for your Financial Assistance for Victims Program grant as of the end of the current reporting period.
+Briefly report on the status of the goals and objectives as they were identified in your grant proposal or as they have been added or revised.
 Your goals and objectives should be those identified in your grant proposal or as revised.
 Indicate whether the activities related to your objectives for the current reporting period have been completed, are in progress, are delayed or have been revised.
 Comment on your successes and challenges and provide any additional explanation you feel is necessary for us to understand what you have or have not accomplished relative to your goals and objectives.